SJ5016 - The Writer's Craft (2023/24)

 This module cannot be taken in addition to SJ6018 The Writer’s Craft level 6

-Part 2 of Craft and Performance discusses the writing and production of original material for stage (LO1/LO4) in the context of a given playwright’s work (LO2) and productions of classic dramatic texts in a modern and contemporary context (LO2/LO3).
+The first part of the module discusses the writing and production of original material for stage (LO1/LO4) in the context of a given playwright’s work (LO2) and productions of classic dramatic texts in a modern and contemporary context (LO2/LO3).
+Students learn about production history, dramaturgy, direction and theoretical approaches to drama as well as studying different adaptations and staging of dramatic works, especially those of Shakespeare.

-Part 3 of Craft and Performance focusses on performance poetry, poetry readings and poetry’s crossover with performing arts (LO1) and examines performance traditions from folk, jazz and theatre to rap and slam, reflecting the historical and cultural diversity of performance poetry and poetry in performance (LO2).
+The second part of the module focuses on performance poetry, poetry readings and poetry’s crossover with performing arts (LO1) and examines performance traditions from folk, jazz and theatre to rap and slam, reflecting the historical and cultural diversity of performance poetry and poetry in performance (LO2).
 Students will study anthologies and the structure of selection by which they operate, as well as gendered, themed and genre traditions (LO2/LO3).
 The module is also concerned with researching practical aspects of performance and field research such as enquiries about performance opportunities and sites (LO4).

 The module is taught in three-hour weekly classes comprising of seminar discussion and workshop.
 It is assessed through pieces of written coursework, presentation and/or performance that offer students the opportunity to develop skills required for a range of writing forms, as well as for a future in writing and publishing.